scriptituk/xfade-easing/README.md

    - or patch manually, see [vf_xfade diff](https://htmlpreview.github.io/?https://github.com/scriptituk/xfade-easing/blob/main/src/vf_xfade-diff.html) – only 9 small changes
 1. download [xfade-easing.h](src/xfade-easing.h) to libavfilter/
 1. run `./configure` with any `--prefix` and other options (drawtext requires `--enable-libfreetype` `--enable-libharfbuzz` `--enable-libfontconfig`);
-   to replicate an existing configuration run `ffmpeg -hide_banner -buildconf`
+   to replicate an existing configuration run `ffmpeg -hide_banner -buildconf` and copy-paste the options
 1. run `make`, it takes a while
 the C99 code mixes declarations and statements so may produce profuse compiler warnings
 the fix for `ld: warning: text-based stub file are out of sync` warnings [is here](https://stackoverflow.com/questions/51314888/ld-warning-text-based-stub-file-are-out-of-sync-falling-back-to-library-file)